lightpanda-io/demo/README.md

 ### Running the benchmark

 The `playwright/cdp.js` benchmark accepts multiple env vars to be configured.
-* `BROWSER_PATH` is the path to your browser implementing the CDP protocol.
-It can be either the path to a local binary or an URL (host:port) of a running browser.
-Default value is empty, which will launch the Google Chrome installed through Playwright.
+* `BROWSER_ADDRESS` is the address of the running browser listening the CDP protocol, by default `http://127.0.0.1:9222`.
 * `BASE_URL` is the base url of the running web reser to request, by default `http://127.0.0.1:1234`.
 * `RUNS` is the number of pages loaded by the benchmark, default is `100`.